This exam is an online, proctored, performance-based test that requires implementing multiple solutions within a Remote Desktop Linux environment.

 Some government issued ID such as a passport, driver’s license, military ID or state/country card may be a biometric type and may or may not contain a signature.
 In these cases Primary ID will be accepted without a signature on condition that you also present a Secondary ID which does contain your signature (e.g. bank, credit or debit card)

-For candidates testing in Japan, a Driver’s License (with name and recent recognizable photo) is acceptable as a primary ID as long as it is accompanied with a valid Blue Japanese Health Card.
-In Japan, the Blue Japanese Health Card is an acceptable form of secondary ID
+For candidates testing in Japan, a Driver’s License (with name and recent recognizable photo) is acceptable as a primary ID as long as it is accompanied with a Japanese health insurance card (健康保険証).
+In Japan, the Japanese health insurance card (健康保険証) is an acceptable form of secondary ID

 Minors, between the age of 16-18, are permitted to take an online proctored exam with PSI, provided they complete the following requirements: